advancedlooser70-hue/AI-text-moderator-/VERCEL_INSTRUCTIONS.md

 The Vercel deployment uses:
 - **Static hosting** for HTML files in the `public` directory
 - **Serverless functions** for the moderation API
+- **Minimal dependencies** to avoid memory issues during build
 - **Keyword-based toxicity detection** for Vercel compatibility
 - **Optional GROQ API** for enhanced rephrasing

 ## ⚠️ Important Notes

-1. **Model Limitations**: The full ML model functionality (Detoxify and T5) is not deployed to Vercel due to size and timeout constraints.
-Instead, a simpler keyword-based approach is used with optional external API support.

-2. **Performance**: For production use with full ML functionality, consider platforms like Render, Railway, or AWS that support larger Python applications.
+1. **Memory Optimization**: The project has been optimized to avoid heavy AI dependencies (PyTorch, Transformers, Detoxify) that cause memory issues during Vercel build.

+2. **Minimal Dependencies**: Only essential packages (fastapi, uvicorn, openai, jinja2, groq, mangum) are included to ensure successful build.

+3. **Keyword-based Detection**: Uses simple keyword matching instead of ML models for toxicity detection, which works efficiently within Vercel's constraints.

-3. **API Keys**: When you provide a GROQ API key, the application will use the more sophisticated rephrasing functionality.
+4. **API Keys**: When you provide a GROQ API key, the application will use more sophisticated rephrasing functionality.

+5. **Performance**: This configuration ensures successful deployment on Vercel while maintaining core functionality.

 ## 📞 Support